-The Kenya Film Classification Board (KFCB) has restricted Wanuri Kahiu lesbian film “Rafiki”, which is set to premier at Cannes Festival in France, over its homosexual theme.
+The Kenya Film Classification Board (KFCB) has restricted Wanuri Kahiu lesbian film “Rafiki”, which is set to premiere at Cannes Festival in France, over its homosexual theme.

 “The Board has restricted a local film titled ‘Rafiki’ produced by Awali Entertainment Ltd. Its homosexual theme and clear intent to promote lesbianism in Kenya is contrary to the law,” KFCB said in a statement.